ray-x/go.nvim/README.md

         matcher = 'Fuzzy',
         diagnosticsDelay = '500ms',
         symbolMatcher = 'fuzzy',
+        semanticTokens = true,
+        noSemanticTokens = true, -- disable semantic string tokens so we can use treesitter highlight injection

         ['local'] = get_current_gomod(),
         gofumpt = _GO_NVIM_CFG.lsp_gofumpt or false, -- true|false, -- turn on for new repos, gofmpt is good but also create code turmoils buildFlags = { '-tags', 'integration' },